How to Replace Your Naturalization Certificate (and What It Costs)

 Processing Time for Naturalization Certificate Replacement

-Whether you are applying afresh or requesting naturalization replacement, working with an immigration attorney will significantly improve your chances of getting an approval.
+Whether you are replacing a certificate or applying for U.S. citizenship for the first time, working with an immigration attorney will significantly improve your chances of getting approved.

-VisaNation Law Group’s team of immigration lawyers have extensive knowledge of the U.S. naturalization application process.
+VisaNation Law Group’s team of immigration lawyers has extensive knowledge of the U.S. naturalization application process.
 They will help you prepare your case with all of the necessary documents and guide you throughout the process.
-You can count on us for both a new citizenship application and a naturalization replacement.
-Contact us and schedule an appointment with a VisaNation Law Group immigration lawyer today by filling out this consultation form.